niumainframe/JESftp/README.md

 It also creates/reads a config file with your credientials so that you don't have to type them in.
 It looks in your home directory or the directory of the script for this file.

-**If using on a shared machine (like NIU's turing and hopper) please make sure to set the access rights of the generated config file so that only you can read it.**

 ###Quick install on department servers (or other unix systems)
 Simply run this command in your terminal:

       wget https://raw.github.com/scvnc/JESftp/master/JESftp-install.sh -q -O - | bash

 This will download the latest version of JESftp.py and place it in your ~/bin directory.
 After that, it will work as a command for your user.
+You may have to relogin to your terminal.

 ###Important Notes for student use
 *  **Make sure that you are using spaces instead of tabs.**